 In addition, keep all leftover food out of reach in a closed container.
 Any garbage can contain toxins such as e-coli that can affect your pet's organs.
 This includes leftover tinfoil that, when chewed, can obstruct your pet’s intestinal tract.

-And a reminder, if your pet becomes lost, visit your local animal shelter daily to search for your pet.
+If your pet becomes lost, visit your local animal shelter daily to search for your pet.
 If you need directions to your appropriate animal shelter, call Monterey County Animal Services, 769-8850.
-Create flyers and post throughout your neighborhood and with local veterinary offices.
+Also, be proactive.
+Create flyers and post throughout your neighborhood including local veterinary offices.
 Your pet may not be able to find its way home on its own; reaching out to the community can help them guide the way back to you.